 When two parents divorce, the noncustodial parent is generally legally required to pay child support to the custodial parent.
 In order to ensure a fair amount is provided, a judge will use the North Carolina Child Support Guidelines to calculate child support.
 To help you understand what these guidelines contain and how they're applied, our divorce attorneys in Raleigh are providing a more in-depth guide.

 The North Carolina Child Support Guidelines are a document used to calculate how much child support is paid from one parent to the other.
 At least every four years, the guidelines are reviewed, and if necessary, revised.
 The current guidelines went into effect on March 1, 2020 and apply to child support actions heard on or after that date.

-The minimum child support order that may be ordered by the court is $50.00.
-This amount would be appropriate for any party earning an adjusted gross income of less than $999.00 per month.
+The minimum child support that may be ordered by the court is $50.00.
+This amount would be appropriate for any party earning an adjusted gross income of less than $1,108.00 per month.
 Beyond that, the criteria laid out in the NC Child Support Guidelines include:

-The child support guidelines base child support on each parties’ monthly gross income from any source, including but not limited to:
+Child support is primarily based on each party’s monthly gross income from any source, including but not limited to:

 - Severance pay